 First Things First

-The first thing you need to do before you get on with the process is altering the white balance of your camera according to the lighting condition of the shooting place as well as the object that you want to shoot.
+The first thing you need to do before you get on with the process is to alter the white balance of your camera according to the lighting condition of the shooting place as well as the object that you want to shoot.

 Once that is done, you should set your camera to the highest shutter speed that fits in with your lighting.
 This value might vary from 1/160 to 1/200.
 If you want to be on the safer side, keep it 1/160.
 This will minimize the ambient light in the image.
 You should also set your ISO to the minimum for minimum noise.

-Although you can take great shots by handholding your camera, you might also want to consider setting up the camera in a tripod to give stability and consistency to your shots.
+Although you can take great shots by handholding your camera, you might also want to consider setting up the camera on a tripod to give stability and consistency to your shots.

 Set Up the Background

-For lighting, you should use lighting with zero yellow tone to it.
-We suggest using daylight-balanced bulb that are blue-toned in nature.
+For lighting, you should use lighting with zero yellow tones to it.
+We suggest using a daylight-balanced bulb that is blue-toned in nature.
 This will not only eliminate the yellow tone, but it’ll also help you maintain the white balance in your image.